huynxtb/progcoder-shop-microservices/README.md

-# ProG Coder Shopping Cart
+# ProG Coder Shop Microservices

 This project was created by ProG Coder.
 Visit [ProG Coder](https://www.progcoder.com) for more information.